Next few weeks ‘critical’ in efforts to restore Stormont Assembly – O’Neill

 As Ms O’Neill was delivering her speech, DUP party members were gathering in Lurgan for a meeting of their party executive.

+Leader Sir Jeffrey Donaldson made no comment to waiting media as he arrived at the venue in the Co Armagh town on Thursday evening.

-While leader Sir Jeffrey Donaldson has insisted the meeting will deal with routine business, it comes amid ongoing discussions between his party and the government over concerns about the Windsor Framework.
+While Sir Jeffrey has insisted the meeting will deal with routine business, it comes amid ongoing discussions between his party and the government over concerns about the Windsor Framework.

 The DUP withdrew first minister Paul Givan in February 2022 in protest at the internal UK trade barriers created by Brexit’s Northern Ireland Protocol.